What is a Comorbid Condition? A Bulleted List for Patients

 - A secondary disease or condition is something that is the result of another disease or condition.

-- A comorbid condition does not cause Migraine Disease.
-Migraine Disease does not cause the comorbid condition.
+A comorbid condition does not cause migraine disease.
+Migraine disease does not cause the comorbid condition.
 Although each condition is present in a single patient, each is separate and not related to the other.

-- Migraine patients often suffer similar comorbid conditions that other Migraineurs also live with.
+Migraine patients often suffer similar comorbid conditions that other migraineurs also live with.
 This does not mean that one condition is causing the other.
-It may mean there is something happening in the patient that makes it more likely for them to suffer each of the comorbid conditions however.
+It may mean something is happening in the patient, making it more likely for them to suffer each of the comorbid conditions.

 Here is an index of our comorbid articles for patients: